ryojitanabe/prefqi/README.md

 ## Usage

-The following command calculates the MASF values of the 10 point sets on the Pareto front of the DTLZ2 problem (see Fig. 2 in the paper):
+In the initial setting, the following command calculates the MASF values of the 10 point sets on the Pareto front of the DTLZ2 problem (see Fig. 2 in the paper):

 ```
 python qindicator.py